mikf/gallery-dl/docs/options.md

                                 extraction for an input URL
     --sleep-request SECONDS     Number of seconds to wait between HTTP requests during data extraction
+    --sleep-retries [TYPE=]SECONDS
-    --sleep-429 [TYPE=]SECONDS  Number of seconds to wait when receiving a '429 Too Many Requests' response.
-Can be prefixed with 'lin[:START[:MAX]]' or
+                                Number of seconds to wait before retrying an HTTP request.
+Can be prefixed with
+                                'lin[:START[:MAX]]' or
                                 'exp[:BASE[:START[:MAX]]]' for linear or
+                                exponential growth between consecutive retries
-                                exponential growth (e.g. '30', 'exp=40',
+                                (e.g. '30', 'exp=40', 'lin:20=30-60'
-                                'lin:20=30-60'
+    --sleep-429 [TYPE=]SECONDS  Number of seconds to wait when receiving a '429 Too Many Requests' response

 ## Configuration Options:
     -o, --option KEY=VALUE      Additional options.
 Example: -o browser=firefox